 If that works out fine, maybe try it for a week.
 Then send them every other week for a few months and gradually ease them into living there full-time.
 Short-term nursing homes and assisted living communities offer all the same amenities as their full-time residents get, so your loved one will really get a feel for whether they like the surroundings and programs.

 When you consider that short-term assisted facilities offer restaurant meals, social activities, transportation, housekeeping services, laundry services, nursing and medication management, personal care, in-room emergency calls, and 24/7 staff, there is a lot for seniors to love about short-term nursing homes.

 What is the Cost of Short-Term Assisted Living or Short-Term Nursing Home?

-Doing a same-day emergency is sometimes necessary, but be aware that fast transitions can be extremely hard for seniors, especially for seniors with symptoms of Alzheimer’s disease or dementia.
+Doing a same-day emergency is sometimes necessary, but be aware that fast transitions can be extremely hard for seniors.
+This is especially true for seniors with symptoms of Alzheimer’s disease or dementia.
 Changing environments can upset and agitate them.
-Alzheimer’s disease causes the senior’s memory to fade out, and when their memory returns to them in a new environment, it causes them to be scared and confused.
+Alzheimer’s disease causes a senior’s memory to fade out.
+When their memory returns to them in a new environment, it causes them to be scared and confused.